STAPLE-verse/project-summary-external/src/index.md

 // Create a dynamic download link const downloadLink = document.createElement("a");
-downloadLink.href = jsonUrl; // Use the generated Blob URL
+// Use the generated Blob URL
+downloadLink.href = jsonUrl;
+// Text for the link
 downloadLink.textContent = "Download Data";
-downloadLink.download = "project_summary.json"; // Suggest a filename for download
+// Suggest a filename for download downloadLink.download = "project_summary.json";

 // Insert the link into the appropriate DOM element const linkContainer = document.querySelector("#dynamic-download");